Skilled Defense Against Charges Of Assault & Other Violent Crimes

 Common Defenses Against Violent Crime Charges

-There are limits to these defenses, of course, but they at least provide a starting point in many cases.
+Facing violent crime charges can be daunting, but one can use several common defenses.
+It’s crucial to remember that there are limits to these defenses, of course, but they at least provide a starting point in many cases.
 Our attorneys will take the time to hear your side of the story and help you pursue the most appropriate defense strategy available.

 Free Consultations Available — Contact Us Today

-The Missouri DWI & Criminal Law Center is located in Belton and serves clients throughout the Kansas City metro area.
+The Missouri DWI & Criminal Law Center is in Belton and serves clients throughout the Kansas City metro area.
 If you are facing criminal charges, why not discuss them in a free consultation with one of our experienced lawyers?
-To get started, call us at 816-318-7943 or send us an email.
+To get started, call us at 816-205-4125 or send us an email.